 Fred later files for bankruptcy and discharges his legal obligation on the credit cards and the tax debt.

-If you have serious tax debt and consumer debt and are starting to contemplate a chapter 7 Bankruptcy, but you are concerned that you will not qualify to file because of the bankruptcy means test…determine exactly what debts you have and what is owed.
-Look at whether the tax or business debt totals are greater than all of your consumer debt by at least 1 red cent.
+If you have serious tax debt and consumer debt and are contemplating a chapter 7 Bankruptcy, but you are concerned that you will not qualify to file because of the bankruptcy means test…determine exactly what debts you owe and determine whether the tax or business debt totals are greater than all of your consumer debt combined.